Skip to content

 });

-Then, we can update the user’s theme preference by calling set() on the sub-store directly:
+Then, you can update the user’s theme preference by calling set() on the sub-store directly:

 function setTheme(theme: string) {